 How DocStation Can Help Streamline Your Pharmacy Operations and billing CPT codes

-DocStation is a value-based pharmacy platform that can help ease some of the burden in billing and claiming reimbursements.
+DocStation is a value-based pharmacy platform that can help ease some of the burden in billing, revenue cycle management and claims resolutions.

 While CPT codes do help streamline the billing process, they can still be a handful.
 Reading through notes and identifying the appropriate CPT codes can be time-consuming, which is why big hospitals and clinics have entire departments filled with specialists dedicated to this task.